How To Create a Boomerang on Snapchat

 When you open Snapchat and get your camera ready, press and hold the “Capture” button that appears on your Camera screen.
 Record until you get the video you are happy with.

-It doesn’t matter if you go over the designated length because you can always trim the clip to whatever length you would like afterward.
+It doesn’t matter if you go over the designated length because you can trim the video later if you’d like.

 Moving the slider left or right adjusts the time frame of the video that you want to Bounce.
 If you move the slider to the left, the beginning of the video will be Bounced.
 On the other hand, moving the slider to the right lets you select the middle or the end section of the clip.